Hello Pizza

 New York style deli.
 Several coolers serve as the repositories for a wide selection of sodas and specialty

-drinks, all of which seem to be shipped from New York (although I know some of them are also available
+drinks, many of which are shipped from New York (although I know some of them are also available

 in the local grocery stores).
 The soda selection is quite impressive, and most of the brands are ones that